Seemann-ng/python-tg-learning/README.md

 > 💡 ___Once the question is answered, bot will provide a link to the article on the topic of the question\
 > by appending it to the message with the quiz.___
 >
->> __⚠️ When one of the commands above is used, if there is an unanswered question in the chat,\
->> ⚠️ bot will forward this question instead of sending a new one.__
+>> __⚠️ When one of the commands above is used, if there is an unanswered question in the chat, bot will forward this question instead of sending a new one.__
 >
 > ⏩ `/my_score` __- Show your score.__
 >
 > ⏩ `/clear_my_score` __- Remove your score from the bot's memory.__
 >
-> __⚠️ For debug purpose, there is also hidden `/clear` command,️ which removes all active questions sent to the User\
+>> __⚠️ For debug purpose, there is hidden `/clear` command,️ which removes active questions sent to the User
-> ⚠️ from the bot's memory.__
+>> from the bot's memory.__

 ----